jedaivokters/archintel-exam-be/README.md

 2. Create new schema for your mySQL database: `archintel_exam`
 3. copy `env.example` to `.env`

-- make sure mySQL server credentials and change value the following
+- make sure mySQL server credentials and change value of the following

  DB_CONNECTION=mysql